-Network Calculus [9] is a mathematical methodology based on min-plus algebra that applies to the deterministic analysis of queuing/flows in the networks.
-This section briefly introduces the aspects that are most significant to this paper.
-For additional details please refer to [9, 17].
+Network Calculus [9] is a mathematical methodology based on min-plus algebra that applies to the deterministic analysis of queuing/flows in communication networks.
+It is concerned with worst-case rather than average-case behaviour, and may be applied to derivate deterministic guarantees on network resources.
+This section briefly introduces the aspects of the Network Calculus formalism that are most significant to this paper.
+For additional details please refer to [9].